The Presbyterian Church (USA) & homosexuality

 The World Almanac for 2004 reported that the PCUSA had 3.4 million

 members and 11,142 congregations.
-The denomination is divided among 171
+The denomination was divided among 171

 more conservative Presbyterian Church in America

-[PCA] has about 307,000.
+[PCA] has about 307,000 members.
 There are also seven smaller Presbyterian denominations of which the largest has about 85,000 members.

 2 Like many other mainline Protestant denominations, the PCUSA

 has been losing members for the past 40 years.
-3 Their net recorded loss between 2002 and 2003 was
+3 For example, their net recorded loss between 2002 and 2003 was

 - Some conservative members believe that the loss is related to the church's continuing,